Skip to Content

 Batteries to Bluffs steps leading down to beach with Golden Gate Bridge view in the background

-Perched on the edge of the Pacific you’ll find one of the Presidio’s most iconic features – the Batteries to Bluffs trail.
-We highly recommend taking a sunset hike for the ultimate experience, but even on a foggy day, this trail makes for a memorable journey.
-Helpful hint: The closest restrooms are located at the Fort Scott Ballfield, near the intersection of Lincoln Boulevard and Storey Avenue.
+Perched on the edge of the Pacific, you’ll find one of the Presidio’s most iconic features – the Batteries to Bluffs trail.
+We highly recommend taking a sunset hike for the ultimate experience.
+But even on a foggy day, this trail makes for a memorable journey.
+Helpful hint: The closest restrooms are located at the Fort Scott Ballfield near the intersection of Lincoln Boulevard and Storey Avenue.
 This is a pedestrian only trail; no dogs allowed.

 Batteries to Bluffs